 Izotope Ozone Elements

 Finally Ozone Elements.
 It is really a tool you have to play with.
-A great mastering aid that offers large variety of sound designs and therefore offering a unique output for you.
-Open it up and test, test and test.
-Once you found your taste, I would suggest to save that setup and use it on the same EP again to offer a unified sound.
+A great mastering aid that offers a large variety of sound designs and therefore offering a unique output for you.
+Open it up and test, test, and test.
+Once you find your taste, I would suggest to save that setup and use it on the same EP again to offer a unified sound.

-Now you hear quite some differences between the PO-33 KO produced Wabi-Sabi and Stay Home.
+Now you hear quite some differences between the PO-33 KO-produced Wabi-Sabi and Stay Home.
 Both lo-fi music albums were produced by me and well, there has been less than 6 months between the production of the two releases.
 Still sounds pretty different right?
-Which one you prefer?
+Which one do you prefer?
 Are you ready to learn about a third way to create lo-fi beats?

 Lo-fi music with smartphone…only?

-Now Koala Sampler is working pretty similar to how SP404 is working, only you are to do the while thing on screen which comes with some limitations.
+Now Koala Sampler is working pretty similar to how SP404 is working, only you are to do the whole thing on screen which comes with some limitations.
 Definitely pro the price as well as the fact that it is in your pocket.
-If you are getting the taste of producing lo-fi music with Koala Sampler, I would also suggest to check Samurai mode.
+If you are getting the taste of producing lo-fi music with Koala Sampler, I would also suggest checking Samurai mode.
 It offers some additional extras that will make your beat production easier.
 Also, learn more about the possibilities here.

 Going hybrid with Koala Sampler

-Once you get accustomed to Koala Sampler, you might realise that you can mix things.
-For example due to recent updates Koala Sampler does support MIDI controllers as well with a simple USB cable.
+Once you get accustomed to Koala Sampler, you might realize that you can mix things.
+For example, due to recent updates, Koala Sampler does support MIDI controllers as well with a simple USB cable.
 You might need an extra cable to attach your gear to your phone but as the example video shows, literally nothing is impossible.
 I tested it with some of my gears and it works well with Akai LPD8 for instance.

-You may have guessed: I am taking this article seriously and trying to offer you examples for the different methods.
-Even though I hope you will head to YouTube after reading my article and see other artists making probably better lo-fi beats then I do.
+You may have guessed: I am taking this article seriously and trying to offer you examples of the different methods.
+Even though I hope you will head to YouTube after reading my article and see other artists making probably better lo-fi beats than I do.
 I still hope to broaden your perspective through the examples brought.
-One of my first EP with Koala Sampler was Turtle Island.
+One of my first EPs with Koala Sampler was Turtle Island.
 It is a nature chill-out EP inspired by the sea and some travels in Greece.
 This EP uses free samples only, making its sound quite different from Stay Home and Wabi-Sabi albums.

 Final thoughts

-On the other hand finding your flavour, what will make you a different lo-fi artist from the rest takes time.
-Learn, check videos, listen to other artists and gain from them.
+On the other hand, finding your flavor, what will make you a different lo-fi artist from the rest takes time.
+Learn, check videos, listen to other artists, and gain from them.

-Once you have your beats you wish to share on Spotify and other channels, consider using Distrokid.
-It is my referral link there: it offers my few USD if you register through the link.
-But it also gives you 7% off from first year prices.
+Once you have the beats you wish to share on Spotify and other channels, consider using Distrokid.
+It is my referral link there: it offers a few USD if you register through the link.
+But it also gives you 7% off first year prices.